wely/DevCamp/HOL/dotnet/azuread-office365/README.md

 ## Prerequisites

-* The source for the starter app is located in the [start]((start) folder.
+* The source for the starter app is located in the [start](start) folder.
 * The finished project is located in the [end](end) folder.
 * Deployed the starter ARM Template
 * Completion of the first modern-apps lab

-> Note: If you did not complete the modern-app lab, the starter project is cumulative.
+> Note: If you did not complete the modern-app lab, the starter project is cumulative and contains the completed modern-app lab.

 ## Exercises